 One of the newest types of display devices is the projection-based drafting table.
-These devices are usually single screen and go by many different names such as Fakespace's Immersadesk and Immersive WorkBench and VersaBench (pictured), the Barco Baron, and the ITI VisionMaker Digital Desk.
+These devices are usually single screen and go by many different names such as Fakespace's Immersadesk and Immersive WorkBench and VersaBench (pictured on the left), the Barco Baron, and the ITI VisionMaker Digital Desk.
 In some cases just a single vertical screen is used.
-In other cases, a number of vertical screens are tiled together to form a device called a PowerWall.
-These devices are sometimes as big as 30' by 30'.
+The second picture to the left shows Fakespace's Mini Workbench.
+A pressure sensitive display surface for 2D input is an optional feature with the Workbench.
+The TAN Holobench, shown in the two pictures on the right, is an L-shaped desk which provides a holographic impression to the user since objects appear to be raised above the it.